cash-compass/main/README.md

 ## Description

-CashCompasss is an in depth yet easy to use approach to a typical financial tracker app.
+CashCompass is an in depth yet easy to use approach to a typical financial tracker app.
 We set ourselves apart from the competition with our implementation of AI, which will help with budgeting and future planning.
 We prioritize a straightforward user interface, to simplify the process of using the app.